-- 21.1 Subject to the direction of the Chancellor, the Chancery Judges' Listing Officer (ground floor, Rolls Building), has overall responsibility for listing trials before Judges.
+- Subject to the direction of the Chancellor, the Chancery Judges' Listing Officer (ground floor, Rolls Building), has overall responsibility for listing trials before Judges.
 All applications relating to listing should, in the first instance, be made to Judges' Listing, who will refer matters, as necessary, to a Judge.
 Any party dissatisfied with any decision of the Chancery Judges' Listing Officer may, on one clear day's notice to all other parties, apply to the Interim Applications Judge.
 Any such application should be made within seven days of the decision of the Chancery Judges' Listing Officer and be arranged through the Chancery Judges' Listing Office ("Judges' Listing").
-Trials before Masters should be arranged through Masters' Appointments and trials before Registrars through Bankruptcy and Companies Post Court. - 21.2 There are three main lists in the Chancery Division: the Trial List, the Interim Hearings List and the General List.
+Trials before Masters should be arranged through Masters' Appointments and trials before Registrars through Bankruptcy and Companies Court.
+It should be borne in mind when fixing a trial that normal court hours are 10.30am to 1pm and 2pm to 4.15pm. - There are three main lists in the Chancery Division: the Trial List, the Interim Hearings List and the General List.
 In addition there is a separate Patents List which is also controlled on a day-to-day basis by the Chancery Judges' Listing Officer (see Chapter 23).
 Claims in the Trial List and General List will be given a listing category of A, B or C. This refers to the level of judge allocated (see Ch.17 paras 30-31).